DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 The players can convince Bianca to stand down with a successful DC 20 Charisma (Intimidation) check or, if they invoke her troubled relationship with Kiril and treat her with kindness, a successful DC 10 Charisma (Persuasion) check.
 In either case, she takes no action against the players as they conclude their conversation with Ilya and Zuleika, though she quietly calls Zuleika and the players “fools" for their defiance of Kiril’s will.

 If asked for the source of her fear, Bianca shudders and says only, “He’s always had a hot temper.
 But it’s far worse than it’s ever been, and he’s so much stronger now than he was before.
 If he returns and finds you here, you have no idea what he’ll do to you."
 (Bianca is confident that Kiril would never harm her.
-However, she fears the players’ gruesome fates if Kiril returns and finds them, and prefers not to have such horrors on her conscience..
+However, she fears the players’ gruesome fates if Kiril returns and finds them, and prefers not to have such horrors on her conscience.)
-## M3f.
+## L4f.
 Kiril’s Return
 When the players’ conversation with Zuleika comes to a close, the werewolf pack returns to the den.
 The pack also returns if Skennis or Bianca howled for them.

 The pack includes eighteen **wolves**, eight **werewolves**, and Kiril Stoyanovich.
 As the pack returns, if the players posted a guard at the entrance to the cave, the guard makes the agreed-upon signal as the pack, illuminated by the moonlight, exits the Svalich Woods on the opposite shore of Lake Baratok.
 (If the guard is a **wereraven** of the Keepers of the Feather, it assumes raven form and escapes to the skies.
 Otherwise, if the guard is Ireena, she rushes into the cave to regroup with the players.)